dashingdeneb/Decoding-Customer-Value-A-Python-SQL-PowerBI-Driven-Retention-Strategy/README.md

-# Decoding Customer Value: A SQL-Driven Retention Strategy
+# Decoding Customer Value: A Python-SQL-PowerBI Driven Retention Strategy
 ### Background
 A direct-to-consumer (D2C) fashion brand sells clothing, accessories, footwear, and outerwear across the United States.
 The brand has no physical stores and no third-party retailers — every customer relationship